fionashenbayh/digital_dictatorship/tutorials/Geometry_of_texts.md

 ## Creating a document-term matrix

-In order to perform machine learning on text documents, we first need to turn our text content into numerical feature vectors.

-Word (or n-gram) frequencies are typical units of analysis when working with text collections.
-It may come as a surprise that reducing a text to a list of word frequencies retains useful information, but practice has shown this to be the case.
-Treating texts as a list of word frequencies (a vector) also makes available a vast range of mathematical tools developed for studying and manipulating vectors.
+This corpus has several autocratic constitutions---too many to display all at once (imagine opening all of these documents on your computer...I already have too many tabs open).
+What's an efficient way of summarizing our ENTIRE autocratic constitutions corpus at once?

+We could create a **document-term matrix** (dtm).

+A dtm is a matrix that shows the frequency of terms that occur in a collection of documents (corpus).

+- rows correspond to documents in the corpus
+- columns correspond to terms

+Each ij cell, then, is the number of times word j occurs in document i.
+As such, each row is a vector of term counts that represents the content of the document corresponding to that row.
+For instance if one has the following two (short) document

-In what follows, we will be working with the [CountVectorizer](http://scikit-learn.sourceforge.net/dev/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html) class from the scikit-learn package.
+We will be working with the [CountVectorizer](http://scikit-learn.sourceforge.net/dev/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html) class from the scikit-learn package.
 CountVectorizer gather word frequencies (or term frequencies) associated with texts into a document-term matrix.

 ## Texts as vectors and matrices